Rosa Parks: Mother of the Modern Civil Rights Movement

 The 12th Street in Detroit got renamed “Rosa Parks Boulevard” in 1976.
 The NAACP in 1979 presented her its highest honor called the Spingarn Medal.
 In 1983, she got inducted into the Michigan Women’s Hall of Fame.
 Seven years later, in 1990, Rosa Parks was in South Africa to celebrate the release of Nelson Mandela.

 In 1994, she was given honorary doctorates from the Florida State University in Tallahassee and Soka University in Japan.

-The 1990s also saw Rosa Parks receive the Presidential Medal of Freedom.
+The 1990s also saw Rosa Parks receive the Presidential Medal of Freedom, the highest civilian honor in our nation.
 The presentation was done by President Bill Clinton in 1996.
 This is the highest honor any civilian can receive in the United States.
 Three years after this executive honor, the U.S. Congress bestowed on her its highest honor in the form of the Congressional Gold Medal.
 The medal had the words: “Mother of the Modern Day Civil Rights Movement”.

 Posthumously, Rosa Parks was honored with a statue at the U.S. Capitol.
 This made her the first African-American woman to achieve this honor.
 The exact location of this statue is at the National Statuary Hall, Washington D.C.

 In 2010, the Grand Rapids plaza in Michigan was named Rosa Parks Circle.
 Also, California and Missouri annually mark the “Rosa Parks Day” in commemoration of Rosa Parks on February 4.
 In Ohio and Oregon, a similar commemoration and remembrance takes place annually on December 1.